 Skin care tips for diabetes

-Diabetes can dry out the skin .
-This means you can get injured more easily, get infected more often and take longer to heal.
-Follow these tips to keep your skin healthy.
+Diabetes can dry out the skin , which has some risks.
+Dry skin is less elastic, which means you can get injured more easily, get infected more often and take longer to heal.
+These problems can reduce the overall quality of life and complicate the management of diabetes.

 Protect yourself from the elements of nature

-• Limit yourself to a few skin care products to reduce the chance of an adverse reaction.
+• Limit yourself to a few skin care products to reduce the risk of skin reactions and allergies.
+Using too many different products can cause adverse reactions.

 Make a skin first aid kit